alvaro-cuesta/advent-solutions/README.md

 - Async download (limit # to avoid many requests)
 - Do not return result strings, but a result type
 - If any job panics, it's not handled properly (should be like cargo test)
+- Day 20 part 1 will break if min accelerations match (compare also pos/v)